floherent/node-transform-builder/README.md

-# Node.js Transform Document Builder
+# Node Transform Document Builder

-This is a specialized tool for building Node.js transform documents designed for the Coherent platform.
+This is a specialized tool for building [Node transform documents][node-transform-docs] designed for the Coherent platform.

 Think of this as your go-to solution when standard JSONata transforms aren't quite enough for your needs.
-It's designed for those moments when you need to do more than simple data mapping—like implementing [MapReduce][map-reduce] patterns, orchestrating multi-step business logic, or processing complex unstructured data that requires a mix of [JSONata][jsonata] expressions (or [fast-xml-parser][fast-xml-parser] for XML data), and custom JavaScript logic.
+It's designed for those moments when you need to do more than simple data mapping — e.g., implementing [MapReduce][map-reduce] patterns, orchestrating multi-step business logic, or processing complex unstructured data that requires a mix of [JSONata][jsonata] expressions (or [fast-xml-parser][fast-xml-parser] for XML data), and custom JavaScript logic.
 Plus, it easily integrates with Coherent Spark's [Execute API (v3)][exec-v3] to help you build sophisticated data transformation pipelines.

-> **Heads up!**
->
+> [!IMPORTANT]
 > This tool is here to give you a solid foundation for building Node.js transform documents
 > with JSONata workflows, but it's not a complete out-of-the-box solution.
 You may think of it as getting
 > you about 80% of the way there; the final 20% will depend on your specific data contract and how your